xonq/tutorials/orthofiller.md

 <br />

 #### 2) Prepare reference files
 We will start OrthoFiller from scratch, however you can start/resume OrthoFiller from a completed OrthoFinder run as well.
 OrthoFiller requires two plain text input files: a reference `.tsv` and a target/input `.tsv` for the annotations that you wish to "fill".
 Including more organisms than necessary in the target file will roughly double the computation time per organism added.
+DO NOT put organisms in the reference file that are already in the target file.

 Create a plain text file for both the reference and target input (reference clean assemblies):
 ```